Clubs & Activities

-Date/Location: Meets every other Tuesday in the Auxiliary Gym (inside the 8th grade gym)
+Date/Location: Meets every other Tuesday,by grade level, in the Auxiliary Gym (inside the 8th grade gym)

 Washington Irving Theatre Society (WITS)

 Acting, singing, dancing, playing games, doing Improv, being silly, having fun...
 This is what WITS is all about!
 Whether you like to be the center of attention, be part of a group, or cheer from the audience, WITS has a spot for you.
-We will be producing two shows this year: A comedy in the fall titled "Bedtime Stories (As Told by Our Dad)(Who Messed Them Up)" and a school musical, to be determined.
+We will be producing two shows this year: A double bill production, "Superheroes" and "Superhero Issues" will be our Fall Play, and our school musical will be "Mary Poppins, Jr.".

 Sponsor: Tim King (Theatre Director)